 Henrietta Mann, PhD, has recently retired as the founding President of the Cheyenne and Arapaho Tribal College located at Southwestern Oklahoma State University.
 Dr. Mann has an extensive and distinguished career in intergovernmental affairs and Native American Studies and is Professor Emerita in Native American Studies, Montana State University.
 She has over 20 publications and has served on numerous advisory boards and councils related to American Indian affairs.
 Henrietta is enrolled with the Cheyenne and Arapaho Tribes of Oklahoma.

 Terry Mason Moore is an attorney and tribal judge with expertise in Class III and II gaming, taxation, internal controls, and compliance as well as commercial transactions, economic development, financing and contracts.
 She has nearly 30 years of professional experience in legal, financial, and management issues.
 Most recently she served as Assistant Principal Chief of the Osage Nation in 2014.
 Terry Mason Moore is an enrolled member of the Osage Nation of Oklahoma.

-Tyler B. Pearson is with the Realty Management Division of Goldman Sachs, in Dallas, TX.
-He was previously an equity research associate at Stephens Incorporated in Nashville Tennessee.
-A recent law school graduate of the University of Oklahoma, Mr. Pearson has expertise in equity research and analysis.
-Tyler B. Pearson is a member of the Cherokee Nation.
+Tyler B. Pearson is currently an Associate at Argonaut Private Equity.
+His previous experience includes investment analysis for the Realty Management Division of Goldman Sachs, in Dallas, TX and a position as an equity research associate at Stephens Incorporated in Nashville, Tennessee.
+Mr. Pearson received his J.D. from the University of Oklahoma College of Law in 2013 and is a member of the Cherokee Nation.